Head Coach: Grand Canyon University

-Gregg Wallis enters his first season with the GCU baseball program after spending three seasons at the University of Tennessee.
-While with the Volunteers, he served as a volunteer assistant coach and most recently, as the director of baseball operations.
+Gregg Wallis enters his second season with the GCU baseball program after spending three seasons at the University of Tennessee.
+While with the Volunteers, he served as a volunteer assistant coach and as the director of baseball operations.

-Ryan Cisterna enters his third season as an assistant coach for Grand Canyon University.
+Ryan Cisterna enters his fourth season as an assistant coach for Grand Canyon University.

 Cisterna attended the University of Arkansas and played in the College World Series in Omaha, Neb.
 Prior to his time with Arkansas, he played for Chandler-Gilbert Community College.